Richard Holden (dancer): Career

-After graduating from the London Institute of Choreology in 1966 with an associate degree in Benesh movement notation, Dame Alicia Markova offered him a contract with the Metropolitan Opera Ballet where she was Director.
+After graduating from the London Institute of Choreology in 1966 with an associate degree in Benesh movement notation, Dame Alicia Markova offered him a contract with the Metropolitan Opera Ballet, where she was director.
 He danced during the first season of the new Met at Lincoln Center, becoming a soloist.
 The following year he became the Met's resident choreologist.
 He later joined the Harkness Ballet, Joffrey Ballet and American Ballet Theatre as the first American Choreologist and certified Labanotator.

 With leaves of absence from the New York companies, he founded the Tucson Civic Ballet as director and choreographer (1967–1972), which subsequently, through a series of directors, became Ballet Arizona.
 He appeared in several Hollywood motion pictures in specialized dancing roles.
-He has choreographed and staged dance works and productions for companies all over the USA and in Mexico, including his Firebird, Upstairs Downstairs, Two Pigeons, Khatchaturiana, The Humpbacked Horse, Chakra and his award winning Alice.
+He has choreographed and staged dance works and productions for companies all over the US and in Mexico, including his Firebird, Upstairs Downstairs, Two Pigeons, Khatchaturiana, The Humpbacked Horse, Chakra and his award winning Alice.
 Settling in Tucson, he became resident choreographer for the Arizona Opera and formed a Russian dance ensemble to perform with the Arizona Balalaika Orchestra which has toured all over Arizona, into Mexico and the Soviet Union.
 His writing has appeared in various magazines including Dance Magazine and Opera News as well as The Christian Science Monitor and other newspapers.